-• The Council joined a Local Authority owned company, Ubico, on the 1 April 2015.
-This company provides a range of environmental services for the Council.
-During the year Gloucestershire County Council joined, which has taken the number of owners up to a total of 7.
-Each Council has one share interest in Ubico.
+The council joined a Local Authority owned company, Ubico Ltd, on the 1 April 2015.
+This company provides a range of environmental services for the council.
+The company is owed by 7 local government authorities.
+Each council has one share interest in Ubico Ltd.

-We are required to consider whether the Council has an interest in this company and whether the Council should produce Group Accounts.
+We are required to consider whether the council has an interest in this company and whether the council should produce group accounts.

-Our conclusion is that Ubico represents a separate vehicle.
-However when considering joint arrangements, under IFRS12, our assessment is that on the test of whether there is Joint Control per section 9.1.2.10 of the code, there is no evidence to support this.
+Our conclusion is that Ubico Ltd represents a separate vehicle.
+However when considering joint arrangements, under IFRS12, our assessment is that on the test of whether there is joint control per section 9.1.2.10 of the code, there is no evidence to support this.

 We have then considered whether under IAS28, that we have significant influence, per 9.1.2.22 of the Code.
 This is due to their being 7 equal shareholders, which means our interest in Ubico is below the 20% threshold which is an indication of holding significant influence.
 Other factors which we have considered include representation on the board, participation in policy making, material transactions and management influence.
-Our judgement is that there is no persuasive evidence that the Council has a significant level of control over the strategic direction and operation of Ubico.
-Therefore group accounts do not need to be produced.
+Our judgement is that there is no persuasive evidence that the council has a significant level of control over the strategic direction and operation of Ubico Ltd. Therefore group accounts do not need to be produced.

-The Council has accounted for the cost incurred in operating a service contract with Ubico and also the interest the Council has as a Shareholder, however the Council's statements do not reflect any interest in assets and liabilities that we have in the company.
+The council has accounted for the cost incurred in operating a service contract with Ubico Itd and also the interest the council has as a shareholder, however the council's statements do not reflect any interest in assets and liabilities that we have in the company.

-Ubico's Statement of Accounts are available from Companies House.
+Ubico Ltd's statement of accounts are available from Companies House.